This story contains cussing, graphic depictions of violence, and sexual situations. If you're not mature enough to handle it, go read something else.

 The tears just wouldn't stop.
 She stifled the sounds with her hands.
 She could feel the bastard probing her.
 She could still feel Jack's hands taking what he wanted.
 How can I protect Hannah?
 I can't even protect myself!

 A door eased open and closed softly.
 The bathroom door to her bedroom behind her hadn't opened.
 Before she could stop crying, someone knelt in front of her.
 He gently stroked her hair.
 Without looking, she wrapped her arms around him and buried her face against his chest.
 His muscular arms embraced her, pulling her into his lap.
 "Let it out.
 Just let it out," his husky voice whispered.

 She didn't think she could stop now.
 She curled her body into his furry embrace.
 She sobbed and he rocked.
 She finally gained enough air back to ask.
 "Why... why does it hurt so much?"

 "Because you loved him."

 "Not romantically.
 But he was your friend, you trusted him, and he betrayed you."

 "No, but then I've had my over-abundance of integrity thrown back in my face.
 It hurts for a while, but you'll survive.
 And you got us."
 The furry legs under hers shifted slightly.
-The fur down his legs was a completely different texture against her smooth-shaven legs.
+The fur down his legs was a completely different texture against her smooth-shaven skin.